Jonathan India Player Props: Reds vs. Braves

 Jonathan India At The Plate

-- India has picked up an RBI twice this season, but just one in each of those games.
+- India has driven in a run in three games this season (33.3%), but has had no multiple-RBI games.

-- In six games this season (75.0%), he has scored, including multiple runs twice.
+- He has scored in seven of nine games (77.8%), including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.